 Welcome to the Simmons University BSW Program.
-This BSW Student Handbook is a guide for students, as well as faculty members, field instructors, and others who work with students enrolled in the Program.
-Primarily, the Handbook is a resource to help students navigate their educational experience in the BSW Program at Simmons University.
-It contains helpful information regarding the requirements, expectations, and policies of the Program, as well as important information related to coursework and field experiences.
+This CompleteDegree BSW Student Handbook is a guide for students, as well as faculty members, practicum instructors, and others who work with students enrolled in the Program.
+Primarily, the Handbook is a resource to help students navigate their educational experience in the CompleteDegree BSW Program at Simmons University.
+It contains helpful information regarding the requirements, expectations, and policies of the Program, as well as important information related to coursework and practicum experiences.
 As students progress through the Program, this Handbook serves as a guide to answer questions and to help them locate the information and resources they need to have a productive and successful educational journey.
-This Handbook, as well as many other resources for students, is available on the Simmons University BSW Program webpage.
+This Handbook, as well as many other resources for students, is available on the Simmons University Student Handbooks and Forms webpage.